 5. Essen Christmas Market

-This is one that people of all ages will surely love - Essen Christmas Market should be on your itinerary when you visit Germany this holiday season.
+In my opinion, this is one market that people of all ages will surely love.
+Essen Christmas Market should be on your itinerary when you visit Germany this holiday season.
 Hundreds of concession stand from different countries offer a taste of their delicious specialty foods.
 Be sure to buy some of their crafts, from home decor to winter clothes, African handicrafts, souvenir items, jewelry, and more.
 In the center, an astonishing Christmas tree stands tall and watches over the yuletide shenanigans.
 Be sure to try some sumptuous Peruvian potatoes and score some fine accessories from South Asia.

 Essen Christmas Market